George Godsey: High school

-In 2003, Godsey coached quarterbacks at The Lovett School in Atlanta, GA under legendary coach Bill Railey.
+In 2003, Godsey coached quarterbacks at The Lovett School in Atlanta under legendary coach Bill Railey.
 While the team is traditionally considered to be a private school power-house in Georgia High School Football, the Lions struggled in 2003, though they did make the playoffs.

 College

 Central Florida hired Godsey as a graduate assistant in 2004.
 He was reunited with O'Leary who took over the Knights that year.
-In 2005, he was promoted to quarterbacks coach and served in that role through the 2008 season.
+In 2005, Godsey was promoted to quarterbacks coach and served in that role through the 2008 season.
 In 2009 and 2010, he coached running backs.
 In the seven years Godsey spent at UCF, the Knights won two Conference USA championships.

-Patriots
+New England Patriots

 On February 17, 2011, Godsey was hired by the New England Patriots as an offensive assistant, after the team's prior offensive assistant Brian Ferentz was named tight ends coach.
 The move reunited him with Bill O'Brien, New England's offensive coordinator who held the same position with Georgia Tech in 2001 while Godsey was the starting quarterback.

-He was named tight ends coach for the Patriots in 2012.
+Godsey was named tight ends coach for the Patriots in 2012.

-Texans
+Houston Texans

-In February 2014, he joined new Houston Texans coach Bill O'Brien as quarterbacks coach.
-The following year he was promoted to the team’s offensive coordinator.
+In February 2014, Godseyoined new Houston Texans coach Bill O'Brien as quarterbacks coach.
+The following year, he was promoted to the team's offensive coordinator.
 Godsey was let go by the Texans after the 2016 season.

-Lions
+Detroit Lions

 On February 21, 2017, the Detroit Lions hired Godsey as a defensive assistant/special projects.

 On February 7, 2018, Godsey was named quarterbacks coach of the Lions.
-2 days earlier, the Lions hired Godsey's former colleague from New England, Matt Patricia, as their new head coach.
-Patricia and Godsey served as assistant coaches for the Patriots from 2011-2013.
+Two days earlier, the Lions hired Godsey's former colleague from New England, Matt Patricia, as their new head coach.
+Patricia and Godsey served as assistant coaches for the Patriots from 2011 to 2013.

-Dolphins
+Miami Dolphins

 On February 8, 2019, the Miami Dolphins hired Godsey as their tight ends coach, reuniting Godsey with new Dolphins head coach Brian Flores, whom served as the Patriots' defensive assistant and Safeties' coach between the 2011 and 2013 seasons, while Godsey served as New England's offensive assistant and tight ends' coach during those seasons.

 Godsey received an additional title of co-offensive coordinator on March 11, 2021.

-Ravens
+Baltimore Ravens

-On February 10, 2022 it was announced that Godsey was becoming the Ravens new tight ends coach.
+On February 10, 2022, it was announced that Godsey was hired as the new tight ends coach for the Baltimore Ravens.